adalbertocajueiro/edscorbot-py/README.md

 * To see and interact with the server use its Swagger by accessing http://localhost:8080/ui in your browser

 ## Extra information
-* Information about routing in connection are available at https://connexion.readthedocs.io/en/latest/routing.html
+* Information about routing in connexion are available at https://connexion.readthedocs.io/en/latest/routing.html